pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab2/README.md

 - A terminal
 - A local workspace where Bob can create files and run commands

-If you want the original consolidated setup guide, see [Lab 0: Prerequisites (Legacy)](../lab0-prerequisites-old/README.md).

 Download the application ZIP file [here](application.zip).
 Place it somewhere easily accessible on your computer, such as:
 - Desktop
 - Documents folder